scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ```
 and so on.

-## Inspecting representation of types
+## Inspecting The Representation of Types

 > [click here][2] to learn more about types in `dotc`.